mitex-rs/mitex/README.md

 There are two kinds of commands to add:

-- **Commonly used commands**: If you find there are some builtin or commonly used commands missing in MiTeX, you can submit an issue or contribute them according to [Adding missing TeX commands.](./CONTRIBUTING.md#adding-missing-tex-commands)
+- **Commonly used commands**: If there are some builtin or commonly used commands missing in MiTeX, you can submit an issue or contribute them according to [Adding missing TeX commands.](./CONTRIBUTING.md#adding-missing-tex-commands)

 - **Special commands (Preambles)**: If you want to add some special commands (preambles) for your own use, you can define them by `\newcommand` or `\newenvironment` and override the mitex function in your.
 Example: